See a Problem?

 Point being, if you couldn't tell from my incoherent thoughts above, I completely adored this book.
 The message is clear, and I fully agree.
 Maddie and Justin teach us how important it is to get out there and really live, and to do it for yourself and no one else.
 Awaken crawled into my mind and made me think, and if a book can do that then I'm sold.
 Pure and honest love is all I have for this book.

-The year is 2060, and the digital world has been relied on so heavily that it's unthinkable to do anything a different way.
+...moreIn till she meets Justin on a online study chat room.
+Justin opens her digital-induced eyes, making her start to feel in flesh and blood and changing how she The year is 2060, and the digital world has been relied on so heavily that it's unthinkable to do anything a different way.
 Everything is done online, from shopping to hooking up, the Net is your answer.
 Despite Madeline's rebellion streak a couple of years ago, she can't really see a different way out but doesn't stop her from wanting one.

 In till she meets Justin on a online study chat room.
 Justin opens her digital-induced eyes, making her start to feel in flesh and blood and changing how she sees the world of technology.